 Password auditing on Mac

-1) Click Safari from the menu bar and select Preferences.
+1) Open Safari, click Safari from the menu bar, and select Settings or Preferences.

-Just like on iPhone or iPad, you’ll see a list of sites with your saved passwords.
-Those with yellow triangles are the ones with passwords you’ve reused.
+3) You’ll see a list of sites with your saved passwords.
+Those with tiny triangles are your accounts whose passwords are compromised, easily guessable, or reused.

 4) Select the account from the left side and use the Change Password on Website button to set a new and unique password.